dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 The Blazor framework includes synchronous and asynchronous lifecycle methods.
 Override lifecycle methods to perform additional operations on components during component initialization and rendering.

 The following diagrams illustrate the Blazor lifecycle.
-Lifecycle methods are defined with examples in the following sections of this article/
+Lifecycle methods are defined with examples in the following sections of this article.

 Component lifecycle events: